The Vermont Statutes Online

 (A) Voting members.
 The local emergency management director or designee and one representative from each town and city in the region shall serve as the voting members of the committee.
 A representative from a town or city shall be a member of the town’s or city’s emergency services community and shall be appointed by the town’s or city’s executive or legislative branch.

 (B) Nonvoting members.
-Nonvoting members may include representatives from the following organizations serving within the region: fire departments, emergency medical services, law enforcement, media, transportation, regional planning commissions, hospitals, the Department of Health’s district office, the Division of Emergency Management, organizations serving vulnerable populations, and any other interested public or private individual or organization.
+Nonvoting members may include representatives from the following organizations serving within the region: fire departments, emergency medical services, law enforcement, other entities providing emergency response personnel, media, transportation, regional planning commissions, hospitals, the Department of Health’s district office, the Division of Emergency Management, organizations serving vulnerable populations, local libraries, arts and culture organizations, regional development corporations, local business organizations, community-based emergency or charitable food providers, and any other interested public or private individual or organization.

 (C) Meeting quorum requirement.
 A regional emergency management committee may vote annually, at the committee’s final meeting of the calendar year, to modify its quorum requirement for meetings in the subsequent year; provided, however, that the quorum shall be not fewer than 20 percent of voting members.